Elections officials urged to prepare for shortages, delays

 “Don’t advertise who you are and exactly why you’re here,” she said.

-Cohen said meeting organizers coordinated with federal, state and local law enforcement for the event.
-The group was not live tweeting or livestreaming the event, but there was no prohibition on attendees posting about it on social media.
+Cohen said meeting organizers coordinated with federal, state, and local law enforcement for the event.
+The group was not live to tweet or live stream the event, but there was no prohibition on attendees posting about it on social media.

 “Please do be thoughtful about what you post and remember that some of the people in this room are dealing with serious security concerns and we need to be respectful to keep everyone safe,” Cohen said.